ahmed-adnan96/ahmed-adnan96/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Front%20End%20Developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a student at Route Academy
+- 🏢 I was  a student at Route Academy
 - 👨‍💻  I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with Html , Css.
-Bootstrap ,  JavaScript,  or anything related to web development.
+Bootstrap ,  JavaScript, typeScript , Sass , Jquery , Figma , Angular +16 ,   or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.